We put together a list of fun and unique hands-on activities that are perfect for kids of all ages!

-Renting bikes and exploring a new city is so exciting!
+Renting bikes and exploring a new city is exciting!
 While on bike, you are free to look around and spot the details within a community easily missed when traveling in a car.
-Whether its stopping at a local cafe for a cup of coffee or noticing a small plaque on a park bench.
-Exploring on bike is a very memorable experience with your loved ones.
-While in Oceanside, compliment your biking adventure with a history lesson and ride your bike to Mission San Luis Rey!
-If you are staying in downtown Oceanside, you can rent a motorized or traditional bicycle, and hop on the San Luis Rey Bike Trail for approximately 7 miles until you reach this historic landmark.
+While in Oceanside, compliment your biking adventure with a history lesson and ride to Mission San Luis Rey!
+If you are staying in downtown Oceanside, you can rent a motorized or traditional bicycle and hop on the San Luis Rey Bike Trail for approximately 7 miles until you reach this historic landmark.
 Mission San Luis Rey was built in 1798 and is one of the 21 California Missions.
-Consider visiting the king of the missions for your California 4th Grade Mission Trip.
-To learn more visit 4th Grade Field Trips to Mission San Luis Rey.
 Visitors can also take a self-guided tour or visit the Mission Museum for a nominal fee.
-Learn more about the Oceanside Bike Trails.
+Learn more about Oceanside Bike Trails.

 BVAS Nature Center

 The Buena Vista Audubon Society (BVAS) Nature Center rests along the shores of the Buena Vista Lagoon, which is the only freshwater lagoon in Southern California.
-The Nature Center is a wonderful resource for those that are curious about the birds, mammals, and insects that call the lagoon home.
+The Nature Center is a wonderful resource for those that are curious about the birds, mammals and insects that call the lagoon home.
 Throughout the year, the community is invited to the Nature Center to participate in guided bird walks and educational events.
-There are special children’s events including storytimes, art days, and the monthly Joey’s and Johnny’s Clubhouse where 7 year old Joey and her 4 year old brother, Johnny, explore the Nature Center with their friends.
+There are special children’s events including storytimes and art days.

 Walk the Pier

 The Oceanside Pier is one of the most visited locations in our beautiful city.
-It is a fun spot to just hangout during the day and even grab your camera and take a photo as the sun sets below the horizon.
+It is a fun spot to just hang out during the day and even grab your camera to take a photo as the sun sets below the horizon.
 Walking along the pier is a fun activity for the entire family.
-As you walk, you can count the wooden slats below your feet, count the birds flying by, and cheer on to the surfers as they catch a wave.
+As you walk down, count the birds flying by, see dolphins jumping out of the water and cheer on the surfers as they catch a wave.
 If you bring some extra change, you can even use the coin operated binoculars to spot sailboats in the distance.
 After walking the 1,942 feet to the end of the Oceanside Pier, reward yourself with a milk shake from Ruby’s Diner at the Pier!